Genivia/RE-flex/doc/index.md

 encapsulate regex engines in a standard API for scanning, tokenizing, searching, and splitting of strings, wide strings, files, and streams.

+The RE/flex regex library is a class hierarchy that has at the root an abstract class `reflex::AbstractMatcher`.
+Pattern types may differ between for matchers so the `reflex::PatternMatcher` template class takes a pattern type and creates a class that is complete except for the implementation of the `reflex::match()` virtual method that requires a regex engine, such as Boost.Regex, PCRE2, or the RE/flex engine.

 To compile your application, simply include the applicable regex matcher of your choice in your source code as we will explain in the next sections.
 To compile, link your application against the `libreflex` library:

     c++ myapp.cpp -lreflex

-And optionally `-lboost_regex` if you use Boost.Regex for matching:
+And optionally `-lboost_regex` (or `-lboost_regex-mt` depending on your Boost installation) if you use Boost.Regex for matching:

     c++ myapp.cpp -lreflex -lboost_regex

+or `-lpcre2-8` if you use PCRE2 for matching:

+    c++ myapp.cpp -lreflex -lpcre2-8

 If `libreflex` was not installed then linking with `-lreflex` fails.
 See
 \ref link-errors on how to resolve this.